openvinotoolkit/geti-sdk/README.md

   folder for examples on how to do this.

-- Uploading images, videos and annotations for images and video frames to a project
+- Uploading images, videos, annotations for images and video frames and configurations to a project

-- Downloading images, videos, annotations, and predictions for all images and videos/video frames in a project
+- Downloading images, videos, annotations, and predictions for all images and videos/video frames in a project.
+Also downloading the full project configuration is supported.

-- Setting basic configuration for a project, like turning auto train on/off and setting number of iterations for all tasks
+- Setting configuration for a project, like turning auto train on/off and setting number of iterations for all tasks

 - **Creating and restoring a backup of an existing project**, using the code snippets provided [above](#downloading-and-uploading-projects).
-Only annotations and media are backed up, models are not.
+Only annotations, media and configurations are backed up, models are not.

 What is not (fully) supported:
 - Model download and upload
-- Backing up project configuration
 - Label hierarchies *should* work, I have tested this but please use caution and test extensively yourself
 - Other stuff that I may have missed...
 Please please please test carefully before